tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 n = increases from 10-500

-From a plot of committee size versus probability of bad actors controlling the network it can be seen that:
+From a plot of committee size versus the probability of bad actors controlling the network, it can be seen that:

-- As the commitee size increases, the probability increases
+- As the committee size increases, the probability increases
-- Thus, the greater the sample size the greater the chance of there being bad nodes in the set drawn
+- Thus, the greater the sample size, the greater the chance of there being bad nodes in the set drawn

 <p align="center"><img src="assets/probability-1.png" width="700" /></p>
 **Vary the total nodes**